Egypt - Land of the Pharaohs - 11 Day Tour

 We journey on to Medinet Habu, arguably the best preserved temple of the New Kingdom, filled as it is with a wealth of exemplary paintings, carvings and sculptures.
 In total, the precinct contains over 7 square kilometres of decorated reliefs.
 Our next stop is the Ramesseum, with its fallen colossus of Ramesses II, an astounding testament to the pharaoh’s reign – and the inspiration behind Percy Bysshe Shelley’s masterpiece ‘Ozymandias’.

-After a day spent roaming the sunlit ruins there’s no better reviver than a felucca ride on the Nile.
+After a day spent roaming the sunlit ruins there’s no better reviver than a boat ride on the Nile.
 Relax on the water, watching the birds and desert banks glide by.

 This morning we lose ourselves in the captivating complex of Karnak, the second largest religious site in the world after Angkor Wat.
 Here we encounter the cult temple of Amun-Ra, chief of the deities of the New Kingdom.
 This is a spectacular multi-period location with wealth of religious and historical inscriptions at every turn.
 Chapels, gateways, halls and obelisks stand side by side.
 Sturdy pillars touch the African sky.
 Palm trees shimmer, reflected in the waters of the Sacred Lake.

 Following this, we enter Luxor Museum, a masterfully arranged collection of archaeological artefacts, and home to many celebrated works of art.
 Highlights include the famous statue of Tuthmosis III, an extraordinarily realistic figure carved out of greywacke.

 We rise early to beat the heat and the crowds on a visit to the temples of El Kab, one of the oldest settlements of Upper Egypt.
 We seek out hidden rock-cut tombs with colourful interiors, and find traces of inhabitants from both the prehistoric and Greco-Roman eras.